sambuckwild/COVID-19/README.md

 ## Background + Motivation

 SARS-CoV-2 is a viral infectious disease that has caused a global pandemic all of 2020.
 It is thought to have originated in China, and then spread to almost every country on the planet.
 This pandemic has shown a light on the need for better public health infrastructure and planning.
-I chose to compare the United States to Canada, Australia, and New Zealand because of the main differences in these country's approaches to handling the pandemic and in their healthcare system.<br>
+I chose to compare the United States to Canada, Australia, and New Zealand because of the main differences in these country's approaches to handling the pandemic and in their healthcare systems.<br>

 Canada, Australia and New Zealand all have universal healthcare coverage and they all were prepared with updated pandemic plans and guidelines inplace if a public health emergency were to occur.
 A major part of their plans that helped with the response was identifying the large need for priamry care providers in a public health crisis.
-Comparatively, the United States does not have universal healthcare--meaning not every one could go to the doctor for suspicion of having the infection until the government passed an order it was free for everyone--and they did have a National Council set up with an updated plan in 2017 for a pandemic response but the council was disbanded in 2018 leaving the United States at risk if a pandemic were to occur.
+Comparatively, the United States does not have universal healthcare--meaning not every one could go to the doctor for suspicion of having the infection until the government passed an order making it free for everyone--and they did have a National Council set up with an updated plan in 2017 for a pandemic response but the council was disbanded in 2018 leaving the United States at risk if a pandemic were to occur.
 [References 1 & 2](#references) <br>

 I wanted to explore the daily case numbers and deaths between the four countries to determine if the United States was truly at a higher risk from the COVID-19 pandemic.